-Funding Program Name Contact Information Key Words Eligible Activities Cost Share Requirements Other Program Characteristics Application Due Date Aaryland Disaster Iousing Assistance Program Maryland Department of Housing and Community Development (DHCD) Gregory Hare Deputy Director, Multifamily Housing 7800 Harkins Road, Lanham, MD 20706 301-429-7775 disaster assistance; emergency assistance; emergency rental assistance; housing; housing assistance; housing voucher; Eligible recipients: Families or individuals are assisted on a referral basis through referrals made by MEMA, DHR, local government human resources or emergency management offices, or other designated disaster relief agencies.
-Generally, all families or individuals displaced by a natural disaster are eligible and can be referred to the program. costs The term of the voucher is 90 days, extensions will be considered if the home is not ready for occupancy at the end of 90 days.
+Funding Program Name Contact Information Key Words Eligible Activities Cost Share Requirements Other Program Characteristics Application Due Date Maryland Disaster Housing Assistance Program Maryland Department of Housing and Community Development (DHCD) Gregory Hare Deputy Director, Multifamily Housing 7800 Harkins Road, Lanham, MD 20706 301-429-7775 assistance; DHCD; disaster; disaster assistance; emergency assistance; emergency rental assistance; housing; housing assistance; housing voucher; MDHAP; rental assistance; voucher Eligible recipients: Families or individuals are assisted on a referral basis through referrals made by MEMA, DHR, local government human resources or emergency management offices, or other designated disaster relief agencies.
+Generally, all families or individuals displaced by a natural disaster are eligible and can be referred to the program.
+None: State funds 100% of costs The term of the voucher is 90 days, extensions will be considered if the home is not ready for occupancy at the end of 90 days.
 Available when activated after state declaration of emergency.
-Questions and feedback regarding the Resilient Maryland program should be directed to Brandon Bowser, CHP & Energy Resilience Program Manager, at BrandonW.Bowser@Maryland.gov or via phone at (443) 306-0304. energy; vulnerable populations.
+Maryland Energy Administration (MEA), Resilient Maryland Questions and feedback regarding the Resilient Maryland program should be directed to Brandon Bowser, CHP & Energy Resilience Program Manager, at BrandonW.Bowser@Maryland.gov or via phone at (443) 306-0304. energy; vulnerable populations.
 At a minimum, eligible projects must: Be located within the State of Maryland; Clearly demonstrate the organizational and/or societal benefits of system implementation; Include an Applicant contribution that can be at a minimum an amount of donated work hours (excluding administrative duties related to Grant reporting); Demonstrate clean energy systems that achieve greenhouse gas reductions; and Permit showcasing of project findings and installations by MEA to the public.
-Applicants must be in Good Standing with the Maryland State Department of Assessments and Taxation (SDAT), when applicable.
-Resilient Maryland is provided to help organizations identify potential ways to incorporate DERs into organizational energy management plans that improve resilience and sustainability, reduce energy burden, and safeguard essential infrastructure, services, and businesses from prolonged power outages.
-In its FY22 year, the program is seeking projects that pursue creative solutions, incorporate innovation, explore potentially replicable and scalable project models, and enhance energy equity to Maryland communities experiencing vulnerabilities and challenges.
-Round 2 Program Application Deadline: 5:00 P.M.
-EST, Thursday, March 31, 2022 ombined Heat and ower (CHP) Grant Questions or comments regarding the CHP Grant Program should be directed to Brandon Bowser, CHP & Energy Resilience Program Manager.
-He can be reached via email at BrandonW.Bowser@Maryland.gov or via phone at (443) 306-0304.
-Commercial businesses, Nonprofit organizations, Critical infrastructure, Industrial and manufacturing, Chemical and pharmaceutical, Institutional (colleges, universities, etc.), Public and private education, Multifamily housing, Agricultural, Maryland State and local government Budget: \$3.6 million, restrictions apply.
-For more information, please see the Funding Opportunity Announcement below The FY22 CHP Grant Program is provided to further the statewide adoption of CHP technologies that bring energy efficiency, resilience, and enhanced sustainability to Maryland's businesses, supply chains, essential services, critical infrastructure, communities, and institutions.
+Applicants must be in Good Standing with the Maryland State Department of Assessments and Taxation (SDAT), when applicable. organizational energy management plans that Round 2 Program Application Deadline: 5:00 P.M.
+EST, Thursday, March 31, 2022 Maryland Energy Administration (MEA), Combined Heat and Power (CHP) Grant Program CHP; capital costs; energy resilience; energy efficiency; renewable natural gas; RNG; Commercial businesses, Nonprofit organizations, Critical infrastructure, Industrial and manufacturing, Chemical and pharmaceutical, Institutional (colleges, universities, etc.), Public and private education, Multifamily housing, Agricultural, Maryland State and local government • • • The FY22 CHP Grant Program is provided to further the statewide adoption of CHP technologies that bring energy efficiency, resilience, and enhanced sustainability to Maryland's businesses, supply chains, essential services, critical infrastructure, communities, and institutions.
 CHP technologies, when strategically implemented, produce energy for the sites they serve in the most efficient manner.
 This reduces the release of greenhouse gases when compared to emissions for utility-supplied energy.
 They also help diversify the State's electricity grid and give their implementers more energy autonomy, particularly when they are grid-interconnected and configured to operate in grid outage situations.
 Program Application Deadline: Friday, February 11, 2022, 5:00 P.M.
 EST Accepts applications annually.